Latin America–United Kingdom relations: Colonial era

 In the colonial era of Latin America before 1820, England and Great Britain was allied with Portugal, and maintained friendly diplomatic relations with Portugal's colony in Brazil.
 Despite this, English privateers launched attacks on Brazilian ports, such as Santos in 1591.

 However, there was often serious hostility with Spain.
 Independent English privateers frequently attacked Spanish interests, and dreamed of somehow attacking and seizing the annual Spanish fleet that brought gold and silver back to Spain.
 The 16th century, Sir John Hawkins and Sir Francis Drake were leading privateers.
 In the 17th century the Caribbean was a favourite target, especially 1655 two 1670 on Spanish ships and Spanish towns.
 In various wars, English privateers seized bases in Spanish Jamaica and other Spanish colonies in the Caribbean, and buccaneers established a foothold on the mainland in Central America.
 In 1671, Welsh privateer Henry Morgan sacked and burned Panama City, looting its treasures of gold, silver and jewels, but overlooking the golden altar, which had been painted over to disguise its value.
 From his base in Port Royal, Jamaica, Morgan raided settlements and shipping on the Spanish Main, becoming wealthy as he use the prize money gained to purchase three large sugar plantations.

 British merchants handled most of the trade between Europe and Latin America, due to few Spanish or Portuguese merchants being in competition.
 By 1824 as Spain left the region about 90 British commercial houses were operating in the former Spanish colonies, with a concentration in Buenos Aires.
 Already in 1810 there were 200 in Brazil.
 The Atlantic slave trade had significant British participation until the British outlawed it in 1807, and in 1833 abolished slavery in all its colonies.
 Spain granted exclusive rights to the British South Sea Company to supply slaves to its colonies.
-The South Sea Company simultaneously engaged in illegal commercial trade as well, and once Spain tried to stop it the result was the Anglo-Spanish War of Jenkins Ear that dragged on for a decade after 1739.
+The South Sea Company simultaneously engaged in illegal commercial trade as well, and once Spain tried to stop it the result was the Anglo-Spanish War of Jenkins' Ear that dragged on for a decade after 1739.
 The war began after Welsh merchant Robert Jenkins was seized by Spanish sailors who cut off his ears.
 The British captured Porto Bello in November 1739.
 Governor James Oglethorpe of Georgia led an attack on St. Augustine, Florida, in 1740; Spain retaliated with an attack in St. Simon's Island, Georgia.
+The failed attempt to take Cartagena de Indias in 1743 marked their defeat in the War of Jenkins' Ear, which lead to the British withdrawing to focus naval efforts on their North American wars (1775–1783) and resulting in the Anglo-Spanish War in the Americas (1779–1783).
+British maritime activity in the late 1790s became more aggressive and began actively gaining territory in the Caribbean (see Trinidad remained Spanish until 1797) to enable greater British mercantile trade in the area.
+At the time, they also furthered their interest against Spain, (see the Black Legend).